 You’d be amazed by how many invoices stagnate solely due to unclear formatting.
 When presented with a confusing invoice, many accounts payable departments will simply cast the document aside rather than reach out for clarification.
 After that, the neglected invoice is likely to be totally forgotten until a reminder is issued.
 Payment is eventually made but long after the specified timeframe.

 Clearly formatted invoices can prevent this costly cycle from occurring in the first place.
 Rental charging methods are inherently complex, so rental companies should strive to convey all the information their customers’ AP departments might require, in a non-overwhelming format.
 In addition to the usual, expected data, invoices should specify whether they are final or a continuation.
 This simple note can greatly help invoice matching teams determine if they have sufficient funds in their ERP to pay the invoice.

 And because rental charging methods are inherently complex, it is especially crucial for invoices to clearly format critical data.

 Digital communications and accounting software have made incredible strides over the past decades, but despite that, many companies still needlessly rely on the outdated process of sending paper documents by mail.
 By digitizing their financial operations or introducing electronic cash management systems (eCMS), rental companies can increase productivity, eliminate errors, reduce costs, and accelerate payment delivery.
 In addition, technology can also be leveraged to automate the tedious but necessary process of invoice matching.
 Mismatched invoices are a common catalyst for payment delays, so by removing human errors, rental companies can further alleviate everyday payment obstacles.

-For more rental industry-related finance tips, read our “Does Your Accounting Software Support Your Rental Business?” blog post.
+For more equipment rental industry-related finance tips, read our “Does Your Accounting Software Support Your Rental Business?” blog post.